jaredevans/slack_ping_host/README.md

 # slack_ping_host
 A custom Slack slash command to ping a host.

+Install the fping package on the web server then place the php script to be run via web server.

 <img src="http://zappy.jaredlog.com/slack_pings_output.png"></a>

 The output will display three possible outcomes: